Abdul-CyberSec/Projects/Remote Access VPN Setup/README.md

  <h1> If you are installing Tailscale follow this following steps: </h1>

   #1️⃣ Install Tailscale inside our container
-  SSH into the into the container and run this script:
+  SSH into the into the container, and run this script:

   curl -fsSL https://tailscale.com/install.sh | sh
   ## Script Source:(https://tailscale.com/download/linux)

   **Enabling SSH connection in the container**

-  Log in to the container using default user name roor and password you picked when you set it up then type this to enable a SSH connection: nano /etc/ssh/sshd_config
+  Log in to the container using default user name root and password you picked when you set it up then type this to enable a SSH connection: nano /etc/ssh/sshd_config
   Find PermitRootLogin and remove # and add yes after it